 5) Keep up to Date With Government Advice

-Since March, the government has made numerous changes to the benefits system and how creditors are able to take action to recover debts.
+Since March, the government has made numerous changes to the benefits system and how creditors can recover debts.
 These changes have been made to help support millions of individuals who are experiencing financial difficulties due to COVID-19.
-As circumstances surrounding the pandemic continue to change (especially as we enter the cold winter months), you can expect government rules and financial advice to change too.
-It’s important to keep abreast of all the latest changes which could affect you, which means you should regularly keep an eye on the latest government information surrounding coronavirus.
+However, as circumstances surrounding the pandemic continue to change (especially as we enter the cold winter months), you can expect government rules and financial advice to change too.
+Therefore, it’s important to keep abreast of all the latest changes which could affect you, which means you should regularly keep an eye on the latest government information surrounding coronavirus.

 6) Avoid Unarranged Overdraft Fees

 If you’re struggling with your finances, it can be all too easy to end up spending more than you’ve got in the bank on everyday things like groceries.
 Unfortunately, if you go over your agreed overdraft limit, you could find yourself liable to pay unarranged overdraft fees, which could cost you up to £6 per day.